pgRouting/pgrouting/README.md

 ### Branches

-* The *master* branch has the pre-release  2.5.0-alpha
+* The *master* branch has the release  2.5.0
+* The *release/2.5* branch has the next micro-release 2.5.1 (if needed)
-* The *develop* branch has the next pre-release.
-2.5.0-beta
+* The *develop* branch has the development of the next minor-release 2.6.0-dev

 For the complete list of releases go to: https://github.com/pgRouting/pgrouting/releases